YvanBetremieux/fastapi-network-coverage/README.md

 ## Improvements
+* Network Management in a separate table if we want to get more network ?
-* Add more unit tests
+* Add more unit tests !
-* Add integrations tests
+* Add integrations tests !
+* More Typing ?
-* Using more Pydantic to improve data validation
+* Using more Pydantic to improve data validation !
+* Generate docs using Sphinx ?
+* Lower all cities in db to match easily "by hands" ?